The Truth about Cockroaches and HealthDr. Jorge Parada

 home will make it less inviting to cockroaches.

-Five things to do to protect your home and family:
+Here's a list of some things to do to protect your home and

 - Keep counters, sinks, tables and floors clean and free of

 clutter.
 Clean dishes, crumbs and spills right away.

 - Store food in airtight containers, and always avoid leaving

 - Seal cracks and gaps in walls, floors and openings around or

 inside cabinets.
 Condo- and apartment-dwellers should also seal

 gaps around plumbing, wall outlets, and switch plates.

 - Run water periodically in spare bathrooms and little used